p-lr/TrekMe/Readme.md

 ### Import a GPX track

+There's two different ways for importing a gpx track.
+Using the first one, you import a track for a specific map, while using the second one you import a track for all maps which can display the track.

+#### Import gpx for a specific map

 While viewing a map, press the button below on the upper right corner :

 <p align="center">